-Harry Vann specialises in Regulatory Crime, in particular, Health & Safety, Environmental law and Inquests.
+Harry Vann specialises in Regulatory Crime, in particular, Health & Safety, Inquests and Environmental Law.

 Harry joined Chambers on completion of his pupillage in 2003.
-After taking a career break for teaching in 2013 and relocating to York, he re-joined Chambers in August 2017.
-He has been appointed to List B of the list of specialist regulatory advocates to prosecute on behalf of the Health & Safety Executive, the Environment Agency and the Office of Rail and Road.
+After taking a career break for teaching in 2013 and relocating to York, he re-joined Chambers in August 2017, and has picked up where he left off, representing companies of all sizes, from Plcs to sole traders, as well as individual Directors and employees in prosecutions and enforcement action across the spectrum of regulatory crime

 Harry acts for companies and individuals in Health & Safety prosecutions arising out of serious and fatal accidents in the workplace prosecuted by the Crown, the Health & Safety Executive and local authorities.
 He has represented a wide range of corporates and individuals engaged in a range of industries as diverse as specialist construction refurbishment, water systems construction, asbestos, waste management, landlord’s electrical installations and swimming pool management, both at trial and negotiating pleas where necessary.